 Once your brand guide is ready, share a copy with all the members of your company so that your branding remains consistent.

 Approval process on brand guide, too

 The first iteration of your brand guide may not be your final version.
 It is important to understand how consumers respond to your brand.
 Along with consumers, inputs from the members of your team can also be useful to iterate the brand guide.
 To use time efficiently, set up an approval committee, and use online collaborative tools to iterate and finalize the guide.
-The brand guide can then be followed during the process of creative automation.

 Update and ensure regular checks

 To maintain brand consistency, make sure to follow the brand guidelines.
 After finalizing your brand guide, make sure that you update the existing branded materials.
 It is also crucial to perform timely quality checks.
 Ensure to circulate the brand guide and provide a brief explanation to all departments including: